donaldaverill/meteor-package-anti-gravity/README.md

-#### [Constellation](https://atmospherejs.com/babrahams/constellation) plugin used to compare app packages with latest available packages from the Meteor package repository.
+#### [Constellation](https://atmospherejs.com/babrahams/constellation) plugin for comparing your app packages with the latest available packages from the Meteor package repository.
 ### Install
 `meteor add fourquet:anti-gravity`